-Here we share our black siding house guide including the different types, best material, if it makes a house hotter, and if black siding is a good option for your home.
+Here we share our black siding house guide, including the different types, the best material, if it makes a house hotter, and if this color is a good option for your home.

-One of the first considerations you will need to think about is the price of the material you select, this can vary by size and location.
+One of the first considerations you will need to consider is the price of the material you select; this can vary by size and location.

 Finally, and maybe more importantly, you will need to look into the overall durability of the product.
-There are certain regions that need siding to have specific qualities or requirements.
+Certain regions need siding to have specific qualities or requirements.

 Types Of Black House Siding

-Black vinyl siding house: Vinyl siding is a popular choice for homes, if not the most popular, and can be made black.
+Black vinyl siding house: Vinyl wall cladding is a popular choice for homes, if not the most popular, and can be made black.
 Vinyl types of house siding are both durable and attractive.

-Vinyl black house siding is made from PVC resin, which contains color all the way through, meaning maintenance for repainting this material is nonexistent.
+Black vinyl house cladding is made from PVC resin, which contains color throughout, meaning maintenance for repainting this material is nonexistent.

-Not only is vinyl siding good for aesthetics and functionality, but it is also an affordable product.
+Not only is vinyl exterior walls good for aesthetics and functionality, but it is also an affordable product.
 While vinyl is durable, the life span is typically only 10 to 15 years.

-Black vinyl siding can be formed into a great deal of looks, including shapes, textures, and colors.
+Black vinyl can be formed into many looks, including shapes, textures, and colors.
 This gives a wide range of applications to give the appearance desired.

-Composite Siding: Composite or engineered siding is made from wood that is compressed and bonded with resins.
+Composite Siding: Composite or engineered siding is made from compressed wood and bonded with resins.
 It is often treated with chemicals to avoid issues with bacteria.

-Wood Siding: Wood siding is similar to the above-mentioned composite siding, but it is made only of wood, not resins added in.
-This material can show up in a number of ways including: clapboard, rectangular planks, shingles, and plywood.
+Wood Siding: Wood siding is similar to the above-mentioned composite material, but it is made only of wood, not resins added in.
+This material can show up in a number of ways including clapboard, rectangular planks, shingles, and plywood.

-Wood siding can be pretty expensive, especially if it needs to be replaced, since it is unlikely you will get an exact wood match at a later date, you will likely need to replace the entire home.
+Wood clapboard can be pretty expensive, especially if it needs to be replaced; since it is unlikely you will get an exact wood match later, you will likely need to replace the entire home.

 Metal Siding: Metal siding is quite a bit different than the previously described materials, but it can still look similar to them.
-Metal siding is another extremely popular choice due to its ease of installation, durability, and enhanced protection.
+Metal exterior cladding is another extremely popular choice due to its ease of installation, durability, and enhanced protection.

 Aluminum house siding is a great deal easier to install due to the lightweight quality of the material.
 Steel siding typically requires a professional installation and even sealants to keep the metal from corroding.

-Metal siding can last up to 50 years if properly taken care of, but requires painting every 5 to 10 years on average.
+Metal exterior cladding can last up to 50 years if properly taken care of but requires painting every 5 to 10 years on average.

 Fiber Cement Siding: Fiber Cement siding can be used in both commercial and residential buildings.
-Fiber Cement Siding is made up of cement and cellulose fibers, which is where the name ‘fiber cement siding” comes from.
+Fiber Cement material comprises cement and cellulose fibers, which is where the name ‘fiber cement” comes from.

 The best thing about fiber cement siding is that it has the strength and durability of masonry while being and looking like almost anything you want: Stone, clapboard, shingles, etc.

-Fiber Cement Siding required only a small amount of upkeep as it does not rot, it is not affected by the wind, cold, or termites.
+Fiber cement on the exterior requires only a small amount of upkeep as it does not rot, and it is not affected by the wind, cold, or termites.

 Best Material For A Black Siding House